jumeike/jumeike.github.io/content/authors/admin/_index.md

 **About me**

-I am a computer science PhD student at the University of Kansas advised by [Prof. Mohammad Alian](https://alian.ku.edu).
-In our work [Architecture Research Group](https://arg.ku.edu/), we have explored the optimization of software-based architectural simulators to enable efficient computer design and reduce energy costs.
+I am a 2nd Year computer science PhD student at the University of Kansas advised by [Prof. Mohammad Alian](https://alian.ku.edu).
+In my work so far in the [Architecture Research Group](https://arg.ku.edu/), we have explored the optimization of software-based architectural simulators to enable efficient computer design and reduce energy costs.
 I am also working on “Device-less Networking” which investigates efficient CPU architecture for improved I/O performance.

 **Research Interest**